Cody Prewitt

-Cody Prewitt (born December 31, 1992) is an American football safety from Bay Springs, Mississippi who is currently a free agent.
+Cody Prewitt (born December 31, 1992) is an American former professional football safety.
 He played college football at Ole Miss.

-High school
+Early life

+Prewitt was born in Bay Springs, Mississippi.

 Prewitt attended South Jones High School in Ellisville, Mississippi and Sylva Bay Academy in Bay Springs, where he played football and ran track.
 He collected 121 tackles and eight interceptions as a senior, while adding 2,406 rushing yards and 41 touchdowns.
 He accounted for 3,200 all-purpose yards during his senior season, helping lead his team to a 12-1 record and MAIS state semifinals.

 In track & field, he was a standout sprinter and jumper.
 At the 2010 MAIS South Half Meet, he captured three state titles, winning the high jump, with a jump of 1.98 meters, the 100 meters, with a PR of 10.75 seconds, and the 200 meters, with a time of 21.84 seconds.
 He recorded a career-best time of 21.56 seconds in the 200 meters at the 2010 MAIS Overall State Meet Championships.
 At the 2011 MAIS Overall Meet, he placed first in the triple jump, setting a personal-best mark of 14.14 meters.

 Considered a four-star recruit by Rivals.com, he was rated as the 16th best athlete prospect of his class.